linsight/react-keyboard-event-handler/README.md

    - Therefore, 'A' is the same as 'a' and 'ALT' or 'Alt' is the same as 'alt';
    - Event if you set `heandleKeys` to handle lowercase 'a', it will still handles key event for 'A' with caps lock on.
    - To handle combined keys like `shift` and `a`, use key names in the format of `shift+a`;
-   - The first parameter to the `onKeyEvent` callback function will always use the exact string given in `handleKeys` prop regardless of its letter cases.
+   - The first parameter to the `onKeyEvent` callback function will always use the exact string given in `handleKeys` prop regardless of its letter cases. i.e. It will be 'A' if `handleKeys={['A']}`

 1. It is recommended to always use lower case names just for consistency.
 1. You can also use key name alias like 'numbers' or 'alphanumeric'.
 When a keyboard event matches, the first (`key`) parameter to the callback function will be a lowercase key name (see bellow for all key names).